sebastianspicker/otherlight/README.md

 - Kepler: planet-only transit (clean transit geometry)
 - Limb darkening: multi-band variation (ingress/egress curvature)
 - N-body: perturber + star reflex (dynamic timing/velocity effects)

+The UI also emits stability warnings (Hill/Roche/dtMax heuristics) when configurations are likely non-physical or numerically risky.
+See `docs/validation.md` for the current warning list.

 ## How to teach with this (didactic use-case)